Regulations for Bicycle Operation and Parking

 Section 7.02 Impounding Of Unlicensed Bicycles.
 The University Public Safety Department is authorized to impound unlicensed bicycles or bicycles with expired licenses and remove them to an area designated for storage.
 Bicycles impounded may be recovered only upon proof of ownership and after required fees are paid.
 No bicycle shall be released unless it is licensed in accordance with Section 7.01.
 Unclaimed bicycles, which have been impounded because they were unlicensed or impounded for violation of parking regulations set forth in this Code, shall be held for a minimum of 30 days at which time the owners are presumed to have relinquished their legal title.
-Such bicycles will be sold at public auction without reserve.
+Such bicycles will be donated to charity.
 The same disposition will be applied to bicycles which remain unclaimed after storage with the University Public Safety Department and stolen bicycles which have been recovered by the Public Safety Department if said bicycles remained unclaimed for a period of 30 days.

 Section 7.03 Displaying Of Bicycle Licenses.
 Bicycle licenses and renewal stickers shall be displayed on the front seat tube of the bicycle frame consistent with the guidelines outlined in the California Vehicle Code Section 39001(b).

 Section 7.04 Transfer of Ownership.
 Whenever any person sells or otherwise disposes of a bicycle, he/she will endorse upon the registration certificate previously issued for such bicycle a written transfer of name, address, telephone number of the transferee, date of transfer, and signature of the transferor, and shall deliver the registration certificate, so endorsed, to the licensing agency within 10 days.

 Section 7.05 Notification Of Change Of Address; Duplicate License Or Registration Form.
 Whenever the owner of a bicycle licensed changes his/her address, he/she will notify the Public Safety Department within 10 days of new address.
 In the event that any bicycle license or registration form issued is lost, stolen, or mutilated, the licensee of such bicycle will immediately notify the Public Safety Department and a new or duplicate registration form will be issued.